List on Bids44 →

 PeriodWarranty Status

-Launch Date – Launch + 1 YearManufacturer standard warranty (expired for all units by 2026)
+Oct 2023 – Oct 2024Manufacturer standard warranty (expired for all units by 2026 unless recently bought)

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: Not worth it for a product this old, high premiums for low payout.
+2026Third-party insurance: not worth it for a device of this age and value.

-For a phone as old as the Vivo Y200 in 2026, third-party insurance from providers like Jio, Flipkart, or Bajaj Allianz is generally not worth the premium.
-The cost of coverage often outweighs the depreciated value of the phone, and claim processes can be difficult for older devices.
+For a phone that’s 2.5 years old, purchasing third-party insurance from providers like Jio, Flipkart, or Amazon is generally not worth the premium.
+The cost of a policy often approaches or exceeds the phone’s market value, and claims for older devices can be more complex.

 Pre-Purchase Inspection Checklist